crownstone/website/07-ethical-policy.md

 ## SECTION 3 - BETTER SAFE THAN SAVED

-Data is paramount to proper indoor localization, home and building automation, be it device recognition or environnmental monitoring.
+Data is paramount to proper indoor localization, home and building automation, be it device recognition or environmental monitoring.
 Crownstone develops data interpretation technologies that can function on premise.
 The more information can be processed in house, the less raw information needs to be stored on a (central) server.
 In case information does need to be streamed to the internet, we avoid having to store the raw data.
 Only aggregated data that is required to perform the task at hand will be communicated to an operator.
 As soon as <a href="http://www.wikiwand.com/en/Homomorphic_encryption" target="_blank">homomorphic encryption</a> (process data without decrypting it) becomes computationally feasible, we aim to switch to such a cloud service.